-- some form other than the lottery.
-If these figures hold true, around 82,000 Haringey residents would have gambled in the past year, excluding playing the lottery. - 6.
-Gambling characteristics Problem gambling disproportionately affects certain groups such as ethnic minorities, young people, those in the criminal justice system and homelessness.
-The Adult Psychiatric Morbidity Survey (2007) found that problem gambling is most common among young men, and prevalence generally reduces with age.
-However, there is also a slight peak among 65-74-year-olds, of both sexes.
-Overall, over-gambling was found to be more frequent among men, people of white ethnic groups, and for women it is most common among those in the second-lowest level of household incomes. - 7.
+- 1. This profile is published by Haringey Council as part of its role under the Gambling Act 2005 to assist holders of premises licences produce their local risk assessments required under the Gambling Commission's Social Responsibility Code provisions of the its Licence Conditions and Codes of Practise. - 2.
+Risk assessments are to help operators further the statutory licensing objectives of: - preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime, - ensuring that gambling is conducted in a fair and open way, and - protecting children and other vulnerable persons from being harmed or exploited by gambling - 3.
+Our definition of vulnerable persons mirrors that of the Commission in that they are: - people who gamble more than they want to - people who gamble beyond their means; and/or - people who may not be able to make informed or balanced decisions about gambling, for example because of mental health problems, learning disabilities, or substance misuse relating to alcohol or drugs. - 4.
+However, for some, gambling can be problematic, affecting their ability to live and work.
+People with gambling problems often experience a range of negative effects, including health issues, relationship breakdown, and difficulties with debt.
+In more severe cases gambling problems can lead to crime, thoughts of suicide or suicide itself. - 5.
 The Gambling Commission recommend, that as part of any policy refresh, which licensing authorities are required to do every three years, that authorities also produce a Local Area Profile.
 This document is to highlight areas of the borough inhabited or frequented by people who might be at risk of being harmed or exploited by gambling.
 Betting operators have a specific responsibility to assess local risks to the licensing objectives that come about due to the provision of gambling facilities at each of their premises.
 Whilst it is not a requirement for licensing authorities to complete a risk assessment of the local area, it is encouraged by the Gambling Commission that such risk assessments, known as the local area profile are a significant benefit to both the licensing authority and the operators.
 The Commission explains that this will have a number benefits for policy making in the future, including: - Enabling licensing authorities to better serve their local community, by improving Haringey's understanding of the community and the local risk profile; - Improved clarity for operators as to the relevant factors in licensing authority decision making.
-This will lead to improved premises license applications, with the potential operator already incorporating controls and measures to mitigate risk in their application; - Enabling licensing authorities to make robust but fair decisions, based on a clear, published set of factors and risks, which are therefore less susceptible to challenge; and - Encouraging a proactive approach to risk that is likely to result in better compliance and reduced enforcement action. - 8.
-The Borough of Haringey - 8.1 Haringey is one of London's 32 Boroughs.
+This will lead to improved premises license applications, with the potential operator already incorporating controls and measures to mitigate risk in their application; - Enabling licensing authorities to make robust but fair decisions, based on a clear, published set of factors and risks, which are therefore less susceptible to challenge; and - Encouraging a proactive approach to risk that is likely to result in better compliance and reduced enforcement action.

+- 6. The Borough of Haringey - 6.1 Haringey is one of London's 32 Boroughs.
 It is located in the north of the capital and is more than 11 square miles in area.
-According to the 2011 Census nearly half of its 254,900 people come from ethnic minority backgrounds.
+According to the 2021 Census nearly half of its 264,300 people come from ethnic minority backgrounds.
 It is often said that Haringey is an outer London Borough with inner London challenges.

-Map of the London borough of Haringey, showing the 19 wards
+Map of the London borough of Haringey